deepmodeling/DeePTB/README.md

 <img src="./examples/hBN/reference/4.longtrain/results/band.png" width = "60%" height = "60%" alt="hBN Bands" align=center />
 </div>

-Now you have learnt the basis use of **DeePTB**, however, the advanced functions are still need to be explored for accurate and flexible electron structure representation, such as:
+Now you have learnt the basis use of **DeePTB**, however, the advanced functions still need to be explored for accurate and flexible electron structure representation, such as:
 - atomic orbitals
 - environmental correction
 - spin-orbit coupling (SOC)
 - ...

-Altogether, we can simulate the electronic structure of a crystal system in a dynamic trajectory. **DeePTB** is capable of handeling atom movement, volume change under stress, SOC effect and can using DFT eigenvalues with differnet orbitals and xc functionals as training target.
+Altogether, we can simulate the electronic structure of a crystal system in a dynamic trajectory. **DeePTB** is capable of handling atom movement, volume change under stress, SOC effect and can use DFT eigenvalues with different orbitals and xc functionals as training targets.
 More results can be found in the [Gallary](#4-gallary).